-The Contractor shall provide the Contracting Officer with the following reports and information with respect to pay and benefits provided under this Contract:
+The Contractor shall provide the CO with the following reports and information with respect to pay and benefits provided under this Contract:

-(1) An annual Contractor Salary-Wage Increase Expenditure Report to include, at a minimum, breakouts for merit, promotion, variable pay, special adjustments, and structure movements for each pay structure showing actual against approved amounts, and planned distribution of funds for the following year.

-(2) A list of the top five most highly compensated executives as defined in FAR 31.205-6(p)(1)(i) and their total cash compensation at the effective date of Transition Task Order in the NTP and at the time of any subsequent change to their total cash compensation no later than March 1st of each year.
+- (1) An annual Contractor Salary-Wage Increase Expenditure Report to include, at a minimum, breakouts for merit, promotion, variable pay, special adjustments, and structure movements for each pay structure showing actual against approved amounts and planned distribution of funds for the following year. - (2) A list of the top five most highly compensated executives as defined in FAR 31.205-6(p)(4)(ii) and their total cash compensation at the time of contract award and at the time of any subsequent change to their total cash compensation.
+This should be the same information provided to the System for Award Management (SAM) per FAR 52.204-10.